-PewterReport.com analyzes the top players in the 2018 NFL Draft with its position previews.
-Mark Cook previews the quarterback position with a comprehensive look at what the Bucs have and what they need, a detailed list of this year’s top quarterbacks and offers up the annual PewterReport.com Bucs’ Best Bets – one early round pick, and a pick from the later rounds.
+PewterReport.com analyzes the top players in the 2019 NFL Draft with its position previews.
+Mark Cook previews the quarterback position with a comprehensive look at what the Bucs have and what they need under center, a detailed list of this year’s top quarterbacks, and Scott Reynolds offers up the annual PewterReport.com Bucs’ Best Bets – one early round pick, and a pick from the later rounds.

 What The Bucs Have At Quarterback